MONTHLY OPEN MEETINGS

 We have monthly meetings of general interest, a great opportunity to listen to entertaining speakers and to find out what else is going on in our U3A.

 Meetings are usually on the third Wednesday of the month, at the Boniface Centre in Crediton, but we have been forced to go “virtual” during these challenging times.
-Monthly presentations are via zoom and a link is sent out shortly beforehand.
+Until July at the earliest, monthly presentations are via Zoom and a link is sent out shortly beforehand.
 There are also remote quiz challenges.

 Upcoming monthly meetings